-“You need to make it sound more exciting!
+“You needed to make it sound more exciting!
 And go into the details,” she said.

 Quinn wasn’t so sure Jeval’s pitch had been all that great.
 Style changes with the weather, and you don’t want to be left behind!
 Quinn Morgendorffer of the Fashion Club has the lowdown on what to wear this autumn!

-It got the information across but was so boring, like something a teacher would say.
+It got the information across but was boring, like something a teacher would say.

 “I don’t know anything about fashion,” Jeval said.
 “But I can try a different pitch next week.
 You gotta remember though: Fredas afternoon is a bad time for a seminar.
 Everyone wants to get out of Drenlyn and hang out with their friends.”